leichen88/lei-chen-portfolio/README.md

 └── static/            # Static assets
 ```

-## Customization

-- Update personal information in the component files
-- Add your projects to the Projects component
-- Modify colors and styling in Tailwind config
-- Add new visualizations using D3.js

 ## License

 MIT License - feel free to use this template for your own portfolio!
-# portfolio